xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 ## Durations & results

-The builds take about 10 hours to complete:
+The builds take more than 11 hours to complete:

 - `xbbmi`: 2h12 (vm)
 - `xbbma`: 34m